preciofishbone/OmniaDocsG2/blocks/analytics-filters/index.rst

 + **Period**: Decide if you want to display period, and if you do, select period in the list.
 + **Period date**: Decide if you want to display period date, and if you do, select period date in the list.
 + **Properties**: Add the properties you want use here.
 Click the plus for a property you select to add it.

-This is just information.
-When no properties has been set up as deminsions, this message is shown.
++ **No dimension filters**: This is just information.
+When no properties has been set up as dimensions, this message is shown.

 Style
 ---------